KrutzOtrem/Shin-s-Overlays/README.md

 ## Installation

 Unzip the ZIP file and drag its contents into the **root** of your SD card.
-Alternatively, you can manually select the overlay you want and place it into the corresponding emulator folder inside the **Overlay** directory.
+Alternatively, you can manually select the overlay you want and place it into the corresponding emulator folder inside the **Overlays** directory.

 Inside each folder, you’ll find at least three overlays. *Overlay1* is always the base version—clean, with no gridlines, scanlines, or color effects. *Overlay2* includes the gridline or scanline effect with 1px that I think works best. *Overlay3* is for anyone who wants a strong grid or scanline effect—the pixel lines are much thicker on this one.